flyingfishfuse/pybashy/README.md

 # pybashy
 	framework for leveraging python to run sets of shell commands for specific tasks.

+	Monolithic file is the most complete, seems to have morphed into a json input and things have streamlined, my workflow is wonky

 Right now, this is more of a spec for me to follow and will change until the first release

-Only one set of commands can be at the top level of a file
+Only one set of commands can be at the top level of a file (now in JSON!)
   - Command Sets are stored as dicts in seperate files and loaded dynamically.
   - Multiple sets can be placed in thier own unique functions
   - functions MUST START with "function"